odoo/documentation/content/applications/inventory_and_mrp/inventory/management/planning/schedulers.rst

 Configure and run the scheduler (for advanced users)
 ----------------------------------------------------

-To use this feature, you have to enable the :doc:`Developer mode </applications/general/developer_mode>` mode.
+To use this feature, you have to activate the :ref:`developer mode <developer-mode>`.

 Then, go to :menuselection:`Settings --> Technical --> Automation --> Scheduled Actions`
 and modify the *Run MRP Scheduler Configuration*.
 There, you can set